Architecture of Normandy: Castles and manors in Normandy

-A distinctive feature of Normandy is its abundance of castles and manors.
+A distinctive feature of Normandy is its large number of castles and manors.
 The region was significantly influenced by the presence of English administration and military forces before and during the Hundred Years' War.
 The religious wars also contributed to the architectural style typical of the region.
 From the Late Middle Ages to the Renaissance, Normandy's architecture evolved under English influence, resulting in the proliferation of manors.
 In France such buildings can only be found in Normandy and Brittany; they were introduced by the English administration during the reign of the Plantagenets.
 The Manoir du Catel and the Manoir du Clap exemplify this type of building.

 From the 17th century to the late 19th century, Normandy experienced considerable prosperity, prompting many noble families to erect castles.
 These castles, no longer serving defensive purposes, became symbols of wealth and status.
 The Château de Bosmelet is a notable example of such a château.